 Briarcliff Manor station — Walter W. Law (who built Briarcliff Lodge) donated this Tudor-style station to Briarcliff Manor in 1909.
 It is currently used as a library.

-Railroad bridge over Croton Reservoir — Much of the Putnam Division has been paved over for use as a bike path.
+Railroad bridge over Croton Reservoir — Much of the Putnam Division has been paved over for use as the North County Trailway bike path.

 Yorktown Heights station — A turntable and freight yard were located just south of the station.

-Caboose at Yorktown Heights — This Penn Central caboose (PC 19123) was built in 1916.
-It was originally in service around Pittsburgh, and donated to Yorktown Heights in 1977.
-It is currently part of the Danbury Railway Museum.
+Caboose at Yorktown Heights — This Penn Central caboose (PC 19123) was built in 1916 and was originally in service around Pittsburgh.
+It was donated to Yorktown Heights in 1977, and then moved to the Danbury Railway Museum for restoration in 1997.

 Baldwin Place freight house — The station is gone, but the freight house from this station still exists.